Steven Spielberg: 1981–1992: Impresario

-His next feature film was the Raiders of the Lost Ark prequel Indiana Jones and the Temple of Doom (1984).
-Working again with Lucas and Ford, the film was shot in the United States, Sri Lanka and China.
-The film was darker than its predecessor, and led to the creation of the PG-13 rating because some content was deemed unsuitable for children under 13.
-Spielberg later said that he was unhappy with Temple of Doom because it lacked his "personal touches and love".
-Nonetheless, the film was a blockbuster hit, won the Academy Award for Best Special Effects and received mostly good reviews.
+His next film was the Raiders prequel Indiana Jones and the Temple of Doom (1984), shot in the US, Sri Lanka and China.
+It was darker than its predecessor, and led to the creation of the PG-13 rating because some content was deemed unsuitable for children under 13.
+Spielberg said he was unhappy with Temple of Doom because it lacked his "personal touches and love".
+Nonetheless, the film was a blockbuster hit, won the Academy Award for Best Visual Effects and got good reviews.
 Kael preferred it to the original, writing, "Spielberg is like a magician whose tricks are so daring they make you laugh.
 He creates an atmosphere of happy disbelief: the more breathtaking and exhilarating the stunts are the funnier they are.
 Nobody has ever fused thrills and laughter in quite the way that he does here.
 He starts off at full charge in the opening sequence and just keeps going".
-She conceded that it was less "sincere" than Raiders, adding "that's what is so good about it."
-On this project Spielberg met his future wife, Kate Capshaw, who played Willie Scott.
-Spielberg recalled, "The second film I could have done a lot better if there had been a different story.
-It was a good learning exercise for me to really throw myself into a black hole.
+Ebert wrote "Indiana Jones and the Temple of Doom makes no apologies for being exactly what it is: Exhilarating, manic, wildly imaginative escapism.
+No apologies are necessary.
+This is the most cheerfully exciting, bizarre, goofy, romantic adventure movie since Raiders, and it is high praise to say that it’s not so much a sequel as an equal."
+On the project, Spielberg met his future wife, Kate Capshaw.
+Spielberg recalled, "It was a good learning exercise for me to really throw myself into a black hole.
 I came out of the darkness of Temple Of Doom and I entered the light of the woman I was eventually going to marry and raise a family with."

-Thomson writes that "At first sight, the Spielberg of the eighties may seem more an impresario—or a studio, even—then a director."
-Between 1984 and 1990, Spielberg served as producer or executive producer on nineteen feature films for his production company, Amblin Entertainment.
-Among them were Gremlins (Joe Dante, 1984), The Goonies (Richard Donner, 1985), Back to the Future (Robert Zemeckis, 1985), Who Framed Roger Rabbit (Zemeckis, 1988), Joe Versus the Volcano (John Patrick Shanley, 1990) and Arachnophobia (Frank Marshall, 1990).'
-In the early 1980s, Spielberg befriended Warner Communications CEO Steve Ross eventually resulting in Spielberg making films for Warner Bros.
-It began with The Color Purple (1985), an adaptation of Alice Walker's Pulitzer Prize-winning novel, about a generation of empowered African-American women in the depression-era South.
-It was Spielberg's first film on a dramatic subject matter, and he expressed reservations about tackling the project: "It's the risk of being judged-and accused of not having the sensibility to do character studies."
+Thomson writes that "At first sight, the Spielberg of the eighties may seem more an impresario—or a studio, even—than a director."
+Between 1984 and 1990, Spielberg served as producer or executive producer on nineteen films.
+In the early 1980s, Spielberg befriended Warner Communications CEO Steve Ross, leading Spielberg to make films for Warner Bros.
+The first was The Color Purple (1985), an adaptation of Alice Walker's novel about a generation of empowered African-American women in the Depression-era South.
+It was Spielberg's first film on a dramatic subject, and he expressed reservations about tackling the project: "It's the risk of being judged-and accused of not having the sensibility to do character studies."
 Starring Whoopi Goldberg and Oprah Winfrey, the film was a box-office hit and critics started to take note of Spielberg's foray into drama.
 Ebert named it the best film of the year.
-The film also received eleven Academy Award nominations, and Spielberg won Best Director from the Directors Guild of America.
-The film was produced and scored by Quincy Jones.
+The film received eleven Academy Award nominations and Spielberg won Best Director from the Directors Guild of America.